13 Topical Minoxidil (Rogaine) Side Effects to Look Out For

 Swelling

 Swelling occurs if you're allergic or may have something more serious.
-If your lips, face, tongue, or throat start blowing up like a balloon, ask a professional for help immediately.
+If your lips, face, tongue, or throat start swelling up like a balloon, ask a professional for help immediately.

 Weight Gain